 The Canada Goose is a large species of bird most notorious for their black head and neck.
-They have white feathers that extend from their cheeks under their chin, and a brown body.
+They have white feathers that extend from their cheeks under their chin and a brown body.
 These geese are native to the Arctic and temperate regions of North America but some do fly south in the fall.
 Their lifespan is anywhere from 10-24 years in the wild.

 These geese live in large flocks called roosts and reach reproduction age by their 2nd year.
-A female Canada Goose can can produce 1-50 goslings each lay!
+A female Canada Goose can produce 1-50 goslings each lay!
 Nesting females can become quite aggressive toward humans or other animals.
-A juvenile Canada Goose tends to come back to where they learn to fly; this is why consistency becomes key in eradication.
+A juvenile Canada Goose tends to come back to where they learn to fly; this is why consistency becomes key in the eradication.

-Canada Geese do have a permitted hunting season, however outside of the season it is best to use herding dogs to eradicate the issue.
+Canada Geese do have a permitted hunting season, however, outside of the season it is best to use herding dogs to eradicate the issue.
 Noisemakers and other persistent, consistent deterrents will ensure a flock does not return.
 This must be on a consistent, even yearly, basis if the property seems to be a hot spot for Canada Geese.

-Hogarth’s Pest Control and Wildlife Company is NWCOA-certified for Geese removal, and has a Border Collie on staff— an ideal tool for these types of jobs.
+Hogarth’s Pest Control and Wildlife Company is NWCOA-certified for Geese removal and has a Border Collie on staff— an ideal tool for these types of jobs.
 Call us today!